Xeronaus/Cedaruke/README.md

 ¹Although you actually can legally do that, I can't guarantee of the mods safety the.
 Please go to [here](https://mindustrygame.github.io/wiki/modding/4-spriting/) and look out for the bold text.

+> Please note that using other modders' sprites without their permission is not allowed, although you may use them for inspiration or reference.

+Followed by:

+>Reasoning such as "The mod is open-source, I can do whatever I want with it," or something similar will not be acknowledged or tolerated and your mod will be blacklisted from the mod browser.